skewll/vue-vanta-revamp/README.md

 > Add animated vanta.js backgrounds to vue and nuxt projects in a few lines of code.

-## vue-vanta-revamp is an updated version of vue-vanta which was orginally written and [published on npmjs.com](https://www.npmjs.com/package/vue-vanta) by [Behnam Jaberi](https://github.com/behnamjz)
+## vue-vanta-revamp is an updated version of vue-vanta, orginally written and [published on npmjs.com](https://www.npmjs.com/package/vue-vanta) by [Behnam Jaberi](https://github.com/behnamjz)

 ### How to use?
 ```bash